akolliy1/W3-clone/README.md

 # W3-clone
-  This simple clone of w3 platform using:
+  This is a simple clone of w3 platform using:

     1. W3 css framework
     2. W3 javascript framework